poanetwork/posdao-contracts/README.md

   - `commitHash` and `revealSecret`.
 Can only be called by the validator's node when generating and revealing their secret number (see [RANDAO](https://github.com/randao/randao) to understand principle).
 Each validator node must call these functions once per `collection round`.
 This creates a random seed which is used by `ValidatorSetAuRa` contract.
 See the white paper for more details;
   - `onFinishCollectRound`.
 This function is automatically called by the `BlockRewardAuRa` contract at the end of each `collection round`.
 It controls the reveal phase for validator nodes and punishes validators when they don’t reveal (see the white paper for more details on the `banning` protocol).

 - `Registry`: stores human-readable keys associated with addresses, like DNS information (see [Parity Wiki](https://wiki.parity.io/Parity-name-registry.html)).
-This contract is needed primarily to store the address of the `TxPermission` contract (see [Parity Wiki](https://wiki.parity.io/Permissioning.html#transaction-type) for details).
+This contract is needed primarily to store the address of the `Certifier` contract (see [Parity Wiki](https://wiki.parity.io/Permissioning.html#gas-price) for details).

 - `StakingAuRa`: contains staking logic including:
   - creating, storing, and removing pools by candidates and validators;